Water Damaged Hard Drive?

 Can data be recovered from a water damaged hard drive?

 Yes, often.
 Water itself doesn't immediately destroy data - the platters inside hold magnetic patterns that water alone doesn't erase.
 The dangers are corrosion over time, contamination from dirty water, and shorting electronics if powered on while wet.
-Quick professional intervention achieves 85%+ success rate.
+Quick professional intervention produces strong results.

 Should I dry out my water damaged hard drive?